ericdfournier/corridor/README.md

 ### Medium Population Size###

-Running the benchmark with a Medium population size [P = 10,000], as in the following command, will deliver something like the following output.
+Running the benchmark with a "Medium" population size [P = 10,000], as in the following command, will deliver something like the following output.
 Here, the quality of the output solution has improved, and in some cases may deliver the globally optimal solution.

 ````
 $ go test -bench=.SingleMedium